 Wind turbines harnesses energy from the wind to produce electricity.
 The most common design is of three blades mounted on a horizontal axis, which is free to rotate into the wind on a tall tower or mast.
 The blades drive a generator either directly or via a gearbox (generally for larger machines) to produce electricity.
 Wind turbines can be mounted on masts that are freestanding or tethered with wires, or on buildings.
 The greatest amount of power will be generated if turbines have a constant supply of steady wind and advice should be taken on where to site the turbine to optimise output.

 The electricity can either link to the grid or, in the case of off-grid systems, charge batteries.
 Modern designs can be very quiet in operation.

-For over 30 years Capita PROjEN has been involved in the design and build of a variety of complex process plants and the PROjEN Energy & Environmental team consists of a number of individuals who have been involved in some of the UK’s most iconic process plant installations.
+For over 30 years PM PROjEN has been involved in the design and build of a variety of complex process plants and the PM PROjEN Energy & Environmental team consists of a number of individuals who have been involved in some of the UK’s most iconic process plant installations.
 The team is headed by Energy & Environmental Divisional Manager Terence Brownhill and the technical team is headed by Dr Les Gornall and Dave Auty – probably two of the the best known and most respected members of the AD community.
-Capita PROjEN’s reputation and presence has grown significantly as many realise that Capita PROjEN’s design and build experience coupled with its expertise in health, safety and legislation matters make it an ideal partner for builders.
+PM PROjEN’s reputation and presence has grown significantly as many realise that PM PROjEN’s design and build experience coupled with its expertise in health, safety and legislation matters make it an ideal partner for builders.
 Significantly the company is also technology agnostic – not tied to any particular technology or supplier to ensure the customer gets the best fit solution very time.
 We supply AD/Biogas, Biofuels and Biomass services and can offer a much more rounded service in the installation of energy centres.